DeepLabCut/DeepLabCut/docs/standardDeepLabCut_UserGuide.md

 **MODEL COMPARISON:** You can also test several models by creating the same test/train split for different networks.
 You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison(`` ([check the docstring for more details!](https://github.com/DeepLabCut/DeepLabCut/wiki/DOCSTRINGS#or-use-create_training_model_comparison)).

-Please also see the following page on selecting models: https://deeplabcut.github.io/DeepLabCut/docs/recipes/nn.html#what-neural-network-should-i-use-trade-offs-speed-performance-and-considerations
+Please also consult the following page on selecting models: https://deeplabcut.github.io/DeepLabCut/docs/recipes/nn.html#what-neural-network-should-i-use-trade-offs-speed-performance-and-considerations

  See Box 2 on how to specify **which network is loaded for training (including your own network, etc):**